 You and your eligible dependents may continue medical, dental, and vision coverage for up to 13 weeks as long as you make the active employee contributions.
-You may also continue to participate in the Health Care Spending Account or Limited Purpose Health Care Spending Account for 13 weeks or if a COBRA election is made, until the end of the calendar year, if the calendar year extends beyond the initial 13 weeks of coverage.
+You may also continue to participate in the Health Care Spending Account or Limited Purpose Health Care Spending Account for 13 weeks or if a COBRA election is made, until the end of the calendar year in which your employment ends.
+After a total of 52 weeks of disability, which includes both STD and LTD leave, generally, your employment will be terminated.